JR-SRUSA/web_bluetooth/README.md

 Connect in the browser:
     https://localhost:4443/main.html
-    -> You will need to 'Accept the Risk' if your certificate is self generated and not set as trusted
+    -> You will need to 'Accept the Risk' if your certificate is self generated and not set as trusted (see above to create a trusted CA on Windows/ Chrome or Firefox)

 To Enable BT in Chrome:
     about://flags -> enable #experimental-web-platform-features

+Note: WebBluetooth currently doesn't work in Firefox. (https://caniuse.com/web-bluetooth)

 Updates
 -------
-2022-12-12:
-* Trying to generate a local CA to sign the certificates, so you don't have to click 'Proceed Anyway, Unsafe'
+2022-12-15:
+* Local Certificate authority directions work for creating trusted certificates on local installs